 And this brings me to the next point: the desire to be correct and ethical on the part of a writer often damages quality, especially in terms of consistency and credibility.
 Not always: in The legend of Tarzan the addition of a black companion to the usual set of characters works: George Washington Williams is a well devised figure, and Samuel L. Jackson does a very good job portraying him.
 But most of the times, when you try to make a story more appropriate and inclusive you end up with something unconvincing.
 Just think of Lagertha’s new companion in Vikings, season 4: after three seasons and a half as a straight woman – and one who can deal with bothersome men – Lagertha appears accompanied by a female lover, Astrid, for no reason at all.
 It is a big change, which should have been prepared someway.
 What is worse is that Astrid is -again-a weak and little -credible character, unlike all the other female characters in the show.
 She says she is dangerous, but that is all.
 Among shield maidens, healers and seeresses, Astrid seems an alien straight from a fashion show in the 70’s.
 Even if one may believe that Lagertha (or anyone) can suddenly discover she is bisexual, it is difficult to believe she could ever choose someone like that.
 But I suppose the writers thought that in a show with a lot of big men fighting, having intelligent, articulated women such as Lagertha, Siggi and Helga wasn’t enough.
 Hence, Astrid the Unlikely.

 (The rights to the picture above belong to History Channel)

-Considering how easy it is to get rid of a character in such a series, I hope her days are numbered.
+Considering how easy it is to get rid of a character in series like this, I hope her days are numbered.